 Self employed insurance broker and previously proprietor of a financial planning practice for over 20 year.
 Mr Pixton is a local business leader, a director since incorporation and a Rotarian.

-Mr Boyce is a Senior Consultant at Hunt & Hunt practising since 1974 in property and commercial law from the Sydney office of the firm.
-He is a past National Managing Partner and Chairman of the firm.
-Mr Boyce is a member and past President of the Rotary Club of Sydney, a past Chairman of the Foundation of a major independent school in Sydney and a past Councillor of the Law Society of New South Wales.
-Mr Boyce is a graduate of an executive education program of the Harvard Business School.
-Mr Boyce is the Chair of the Road Safety Education Foundation.
+Mr Boyce is a lawyer practicing since 1974 in property and commercial law.
+He is a past National Managing partner and Chair of Hunt & Hunt.
+Mr Boyce is a past president of the Rotary Club of Sydney, a past chair of the Foundation of a major independent school and a past councillor of the Law Society of New South Wales.
+Mr Boyce is a graduate of an executive education program of the Harvard Business School and is Chair of the trustee of Road Safety Education Foundation.

-Retired December 2020 having served as a Director from August 2013 – December 2020 including as Chair for over 5 years.
+Retired December 2020 having served as a Director since 2013 including as Chair for over 5 years.

 Mr Tauri is Community Engagement Lead with Statistics NZ, which includes stakeholder engagement, team management and strategy development.
 Prior to his position of Business Development and Initiatives Manager, ANZ, Ru held the role of General Manager, RSE NZ.
 He has an event management